kyegomez/swarms/docs/swarms/structs/index.md

 from dotenv import load_dotenv

 # Import the OpenAIChat model and the Agent struct
+from swarms import Agent
-from swarms import Agent, OpenAIChat
+from swarm_models import OpenAIChat

 # Load the environment variables
 load_dotenv()